 The Germans switch over to another German label, this time AFM Records, and issue Radical Peace in 2009.
 The album was recorded at Bazement Studio with engineer Markus Teske.
 A single, called Astral Hand, preceded the CD.
 Jan Christian Halfbrodt was the band’s new keyboard player beginning 2010.
 Onnen ostensibly wanted more time with his family.
 Cannibal Nation contained a song about Jean-Bedel Bokassa, the African human butcher.

 While the band’s monicker obviously is borrowed from Black Sabbath’s 1981 album featuring Ronnie James Dio, the group’s third album is also likely inspired by the Iron Maiden song featured on the Number Of The Beast album.
-Mineur notes that he chose the band name after seeing George Lynch of Lynch Mob wear a cap proclaimig “Lynch Mob Rules.”
+Mineur notes that he chose the band name after seeing George Lynch of Lynch Mob wear a cap proclaiming “Lynch Mob Rules.”
 Matthias Mineur is a professional writer who has written for Metal Hammer.
 Mob Rules released an album called Tales From Beyond on March 18th through Steamhammer.
 Mob Rules opened for Axel Rudi Pell on tour in April.
+Sönke Janssen was on guitar in 2018.

 MOB RULES - TEMPLE OF TWO SUNS - LMP